Are You a First-Year Student?

 I applied last year.
 Can I reactivate my application, rather than submitting a new one?

-If you have previously applied to Kalamazoo and would like to reactivate your application, please contact our office.
+If you have previously applied to Kalamazoo College and would like to reactivate your application, please contact our office.
 We may ask you to send a final version of your high school transcript.
 Applicants who attended a college or university after declining an offer of admission will need to re-apply as a transfer student.

 How do homeschool students apply for admission?